vlucas/bulletphp/README.md

 Running Tests
 -------------

-To run the Bullet test suite, simply run `phpunit` in the root of the directory where the bullet files are in.
+To run the Bullet test suite, simply run `vendor/bin/phpunit` in the root of the directory where the bullet files are in.
 Please make sure to add tests and run the test suite before submitting pull requests for any contributions.

 Credits
 -------